open-contracting-extensions/eforms/docs/mapping.md

         <td class="mapping">

 This field maps to the same `Address` objects as created for BT-728-Part, BT-5131-Part, BT-5121-Part, BT-5071-Part, BT-727-Part, and BT-5101-Part.
-For each `cac:RealizedLocation`, add or update the corresponding `Address` object in the `tender.deliveryAddresses` array, look up the equivalent ISO 3166-1 alpha-2 code in the <a href="https://op.europa.eu/en/web/eu-vocabularies/concept-scheme/-/resource?uri=http://publications.europa.eu/resource/authority/country">authority table</a> and map to the address's `.country`.
+For each `cac:RealizedLocation`, add or update the corresponding `Address` object in the `tender.deliveryAddresses` array, look up the equivalent ISO 3166-1 alpha-2 code in the [authority table](https://op.europa.eu/en/web/eu-vocabularies/concept-scheme/-/resource?uri=http://publications.europa.eu/resource/authority/country) and map to the address's `.country`.

 ```xml
 <cac:RealizedLocation>